-NCAR computational scientists are encouraged to submit requests for the next round of NCAR Strategic Capability (NSC) projects to run on the Yellowstone system.
-The 2015 fall deadline for submissions is September 21.
-Another will follow approximately six months later in the spring of 2016.
+NCAR computational scientists are encouraged to submit requests for the next round of NCAR Strategic Capability (NSC) projects, which will run on the Cheyenne system.
+The deadline for submissions is March 30, 2017.
+Another will follow approximately six months later.

 Potential submitters are encouraged to consider applying to the opportunity that best aligns with their project's anticipated timetable and readiness.
 In most cases, a project should consider the opportunity that starts shortly after their planned start, so that preliminary and benchmarking results can be submitted as part of the NSC proposal.
 A project for the same or similar work can receive an allocation only once a year.

 To submit a request, fill out the NCAR NSC Allocation Request Form